LearnMetabarcoding/LearnMetabarcoding/sphinx/source/gettingstarted/remote_access.rst

 3. Enter your username and password in the correct fields
 4. Enter 22 in the Port field
 5. Press quick connect
+6. Click through remaining prompts
-6. You can now drag and drop files between your local machine and the server
+7. You can now drag and drop files between your local machine and the server

 .. image:: filezilla.png
 	:align: center